diamkil/socials/README.md

 npm run start
 ```

+You should be able to access the website on `localhost:3000`.
+Edit the `defaults.json` with your info and build the project to publish it!

 ## Contributing

 If you are contributing I can assume you know about `nodejs` and `yarn`, so start the project in development mode: